liamli99/React/Tutorial.md

   element: <App />,
   children: [
     {
-      // Index Route!
+      // Index Route (default child route)!
 Don't write `path: '/'` because it can lead to confusion and unexpected behavior!
       index: true,
+      element: ...
     },
     {
-      // This is relative to its parent path: '/about'
+      // This path has dynamic segment!
+It is relative to its parent route path and can match urls like: '/item/123', '/item/abc'
-      path: 'about',
+      path: 'item/:id',

     }
   ]